Why is homosexuality illegal in Singapore?

 Two enormous biodomes take you through a huge range of flowering plants – from cacti to roses, orchids and pitcher plants – with a centrepiece of a spectacular waterfall.
 These giant super-trees are one of Singapore’s must-see attractions.

-One of the founders of modern Singapore, Stamford Raffles, split the developing community into villages, or kampongs, for its different ethnic groups.
+Stamford Raffles – the man behind Britain’s colonisation of the island – split the developing community into villages, or kampongs, for its different ethnic groups.
 Kampong Glam was set aside for the local Sultan, and the Malay and Arab communities – earning it the unofficial title of the Muslim Quarter.

 Restored shop-houses, often housing trendy boutique outlets, line the narrow streets or sit under the shade of palm trees.
 The large Sultan Mosque is a focal point for the local community.